rubensworks/article-ldtraversal-security-short/content/related-work.md

 which would need to be avoided or filtered out during query execution.
 [Another work mentioned the need for LTQP engines to adhere to `robots.txt` files](cite:cites datasummaries) in order to not lead to unintentional denial of service attacks of data publishers.
-Given the focus of our work on data-driven security vulnerabilities related to LTQP engines, we only consider this issue of _trustworthiness_ further in this work, and omit the security vulnerabilities from a data publisher's perspective.
+Given the focus of our work on data-driven security vulnerabilities in LTQP engines, we only consider this issue of _trustworthiness_ further in this work, and omit the security vulnerabilities from a data publisher's perspective.